James Lind (naturalist): Scientific and medical experiments

 Lind suggested the use of electroshock therapy to treat insanity (particularly in the context of treating George III's mental illness) as he had extensively studied and experimented with galvanism, and communicated with Tiberius Cavallo on the subject.
 In one correspondence, Lind reported successful treatment of a condition similar to postpartum femoral neuropathy (leg paralysis after birth) using 'medical electricity'.
 Lind may have designed a primitive cardiopulmonary resuscitation machine to revive a patient.
 In a letter to James Watt, Lind references an electric machine that treats ophthalmia.
 Lind also believed "animal electricity" was a vital life force.

-Lind had also invented the "Thunder House" which repeated and verified Benjamin Franklin's lightening rod experiments, and he also attached a long rod to his chimney with a long chain connected to the ground, with a wire connected to the chain entering him room to charge electric Layden jars and also to make to bells ring.
+Lind had also invented the "Thunder House" which repeated and verified Benjamin Franklin's lightning rod experiments, and he also attached a long rod to his chimney with a long chain connected to the ground, with a wire connected to the chain entering him room to charge electric Leyden jars and also to make to bells ring.
 The relationship between Lind and Franklin is documented in letters to James Watt, as well as letters between David Hume and Franklin where Lind is referred to as Brother Lin.
 Lind also experimented with Franklin's sparking electrostatic machine to animate reptile muscles.

 Lind constructed an earthquake machine (seismograph) which Hugh Davies Griffith of Chester inquired if Lind detected seismic activity after an 1801 earthquake.

 Lind also experimented with distillation.
 He conducted "Experiments upon the Waters at His Majesty's Dog-Kennel".

 In 1787, Lind experimented in treating inflammation and gastrointestinal disorders with mercury.
 He also invented a "plaster for the cure of White-Swelling" among other medical advancements.

 In a letter written in 1796 to Cavallo (originating from Windsor) and published in Cavallo's An Essay on the Medicinal Properties of Factitious Airs (1798), Lind recognized the therapeutic potential of carbon monoxide as hydrocarbonate for treating lung inflammation, the mechanism of which was recently elucidated in 2000 via the mitogen-activated protein kinase pathway and remains a focus of pharmaceutical development efforts.
 Lind's discovery for the beneficial effects of carbon monoxide to treat inflammation is regarded as a piece of historical irony since Lind is considered to be the inspiration of Dr. Frankenstein, yet, throughout the 1920s (due to widespread cases of carbon monoxide poisoning from civilization's expanding industrial activities, illuminating gas leaks, automobile exhaust exposure, etc.) several medical scientists condemned carbon monoxide as "Frankenstein's monster".
 Lind's discovery is a significant origin for the field of gasotransmitters in the context of carbon monoxide's neurotransmitter properties and pharmaceutical development of carbon monoxide therapeutics.
 In the same work, Lind designed a novel inhaler for delivery of hydrocarbonate therapeutic gas.

 Inspired by Cavallo, Lind was also interested in ballooning and aerial flight in the late 1790s.
 Along these lines, in 1783 George III also sent Lind with Jean-André Deluc to Barnet to inspect a "Machine in the shape of a Bird, which was supposed to be capable of carrying a weight of 800 lbs. thro' the air".